hexanal/fredmercy-blog/src/content/entries/2019-03/2019-03-25/sun-power.md

 When I was younger, it was like a hobby of mine to try and see what kind of mental disorder(s) I might have.
 As it turns out, I think the answer is as easy as: depends on the _weather_, dude!
 Nothing fancy.

-By the way, the title of this entry is based on track 4 from [Morgan Delt](https://www.last.fm/music/Morgan+Delt)'s album [_Phase Zero_](https://morgandelt.bandcamp.com/album/phase-zero).<sup title="I've been meaning to buy that LP for ages, but with all the traveling and the “not having a record player at home” thing, I still haven't commited.
+By the way, the title of this entry is based on track 4 from [Morgan Delt](https://www.last.fm/music/Morgan+Delt)'s album [_Phase Zero_](https://morgandelt.bandcamp.com/album/phase-zero).<sup data-note="I've been meaning to buy that LP for ages, but with all the traveling and the “not having a record player at home” thing, I still haven't commited.
 But it's a really good album, very mellow, very psychedelic.">[1]</sup>

 `4:33pm:` And speaking of sun, man, today was a wonderful day!
 Pure bliss.